Release notes for PyTables 2.2 series¶

 Non-contiguous arrays can now safely be saved as attributes.
 Before, if arrays were not contiguous, incorrect data was saved in attr.
 Fixes #270.

-EXTDIM attribute for CArray/EArray now saves the correct extendeable dimension, instead of rubbish.
-This does not affected functionality, because extendeable dimension was retrieved directly from shape information, but it was providing misleading information to the user.
+EXTDIM attribute for CArray/EArray now saves the correct extendable dimension, instead of rubbish.
+This does not affected functionality, because extendable dimension was retrieved directly from shape information, but it was providing misleading information to the user.
 Fixes #268.

 Changes from 2.2b2 to 2.2b3¶

-- In File.copyFile() method, copyuserattrs was set to false as default.
-This was unconsistent with other methods where the default value for copyuserattrs is true.
+In File.copyFile() method, copyuserattrs was set to false as default.
+This was inconsistent with other methods where the default value for copyuserattrs is true.
 The default for this is true now.
 Closes #261.

-- tables.copyFile and File.copyFile recognize now the parameters
+tables.copyFile and File.copyFile recognize now the parameters present in

 tables/parameters.py.
 Fixes #262.

-- CHUNK_CACHE_NELMTS in tables/paramters.py set to a prime number as Neil Fortner suggested.
+CHUNK_CACHE_NELMTS in tables/parameters.py set to a prime number as Neil Fortner suggested.

 Changes from 2.2b1 to 2.2b2¶